amadeus4dev/developer-guides/docs/resources/flights.md

 ### Confirm the final price and book

 Once you’ve added the desired bags to the flight order, you need to call Flight Offers Price API to get the final price of the flight with all additional services included.
-Once this is done, you can then call the `Flight Create Orders` API to book the flight.
+Once this is done, you can then call the [Flight Create Orders API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-create-orders) to book the flight.
 If you want to add different numbers of bags for different itineraries, you can do it following the same flow.

-If the desired flight you want to book, does not permit the additional service, `Flight Create Orders` will reject the booking and return the following error:
+If the desired flight you want to book, does not permit the additional service, [Flight Create Orders API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-create-orders) will reject the booking and return the following error:

 ```json
 {